-New Jersey Sports Betting: Revenue, Coronavirus, NJ Sportsbooks
+New Jersey Sports Betting: Revenue and NJ Sportsbooks

 Nevada may be taking the back seat in the betting world as New Jersey is seeded to overtake the number one state according to PlayNJ.com analyst Dustin Gouker.
 In January 2020, he stated the following:

 New Jersey could very well top Nevada, not just in January, but for the foreseeable future.
 And assuming that happens, we could be seeing the beginning of New Jersey’s more permanent place as the top market in the country.